Pain Management During Labor and Delivery

 is the most common form of anesthesia used during delivery.
 It can be used for a

 In some cases, labor takes longer with an epidural.
 Higher doses can decrease your ability to push.
 It may also increase the need for a forceps delivery or c-section.
-The amount of medicine you are given, and the amount that you feel, can be adjusted.
-For example, the medicine may be lowered just before delivery so you can feel the contractions better and push more effectively.
+The amount of medication you are given, and the amount that you feel, can be adjusted.
+For example, the medication may be lowered just before delivery so you can feel the contractions better and push more effectively.

 is similar to an epidural.
 Like an epidural, it is given in the back and produces numbness from the belly button to the toes.
-The medicine is injected in one dose directly into the spinal fluid.
+The medication is injected in one dose directly into the spinal fluid.
 Spinal anesthesia acts quickly and women get almost instant relief.
-Because it does not require a catheter, repeat doses of medicine cannot be given easily.
+Because it does not use a catheter, repeat doses of medication cannot be given easily.
 Spinal anesthesia is most often used for c-sections or in combination with epidurals.

 are a form of local anesthesia.
 A pudendal block is an injection given into the vaginal wall to numb the perineum.
 Given just before delivery, this injection works quickly to reduce pain.
 The effects last about one hour.